foreverhanakoo/lemimicmemories/README.md

 Hey guys!
 Since The Mimic Memories got privated a while ago, I will release the final version of my script to give it a proper closing.
 Expect it to finish in early May.
 I will update this when everything is completed.
 Thank you.

+PS.
+I know updating my script won't do anything but I'll do it for fun :P